scottrippey/zustand-refined/README.md

 The documentation shows 3 ways to read state, and 4 ways to update state!
 Many of these approaches have hidden performance issues.

-Using `zustand-actions` avoids most of these issues, but you should still be aware of these problems, so you can be sure to create a performant application.
+Using `zustand-refined` avoids most of these issues, but you should still be aware of these problems, so you can be sure to create a performant application.

 ### Bears Example